tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - find TRBV allele haplotype protective against severe irAEs
  - **T-cells with autoreactive TCRs that escape thymic negative selection and persist as deactivated T-cells in the periphery may be re-activated by ICIs to mediate irAEs**
  - **perhaps ICIs reduce efficacy of thymic negative selection, but doesn't that occur in infancy?**
+# T cell receptor convergence is an indicator of antigen-specific T cell response in cancer immunotherapies
+## Abstract
+ - TCR convergence: same AA sequence, different nt sequence
+ - **link between antigen specificity and convergence stronger than link between antigen specificity and expansion**
+## Result
+### TCR convergence is different from publicity
+ - degeneracy: number of distinct clonotypes (nt seq) encoding TCR within sample, 1 means non-convergent, > 1 means convergent
+ - see ~5% of TCRs as convergent, mostly degeneracy of 2 (some 3, higher rare, i.e. mostly convergent just due to 2 unique nt seqs encoding them)
+ - **shorter CDR3s appear to be more conducive to convergence**
+ - convergence/degeneracy not affected by  V gene usage
+ - **convergent TCRs favor polar neutral AAs and acidic AAs, like tyrosine, serine, glutamic acid, alkaline and hydrophobic AAs less favorable for convergent TCRs**
+ - TCR degeneracy not due to codon degeneracy, arginine, leucine, and serine all encoded by 6 codons but serine moreso than leucine and arginine enriched in convergent TCRs
+ - public TCRs generated from V(D)J recombination biases, might target common antigens like viral epitopes
+ - TCRs targeting cancer neoantigens mostly private, so higher TMB maybe more private TCRs (more neoantigens)
+ - **TCR convergence and publicity seem to diverge by TMB, overlap decreases with increasing TMB**
+### Convergent TCRs are more likely to be antigen specific
+ - antigen specific here really means antigen experienced
+ - moreso than expanded T cells' receptors
+### TCR convergence is associated with the clinical outcome of ICB treatment
+ - even after adjusting for covariates of TCR diversity, clonality
+## Discussion
+ - CD8 TCRs more convergent than CD4 TCRs, perhaps due to greater impact of antigen selection on CD8s
 # T cell receptor repertoire as a predictor of immune-related adverse events in renal cell carcinoma
  - median proportion of top 10 unique reads in TCR repertoire higher in more severe irAEs (grade 3 vs. grade 2) in RCC patients receiving ICB, so **more clonal repertoire with more severe irAEs**
 # T cell repertoire analysis and metrics of diversity and clonality